Top Electrical Upgrades

 Circuit Capacity and Dedicated Circuits

 It’s not just about your electrical panel, though.
 It’s also about the circuit capacity of the individual circuits in your home.
 Each circuit can only handle a certain amount of electricity before the circuit breaker trips.
 You don’t want to overload any of your new wires.
+This is where top electrical upgrades play a vital role in improving the safety and efficiency of your home’s electrical system.

 That’s where dedicated circuits come in.
 These are circuits designed for a single, power-hungry appliance, like your refrigerator, oven, or, increasingly, EV chargers.
 By giving these appliances their own dedicated circuit, you reduce the load on other circuits and prevent overloads.